Miro0o/Docs-Notes/Information Science & Computer Science/CyberSecurity/🏰 Cybersecurity Basics & InfoSec/🍦 Software Security/🪆 Software (Program) Analysis & Binary Engineering/📌 Software (Program) Analysis Basics/👚 SCA (Static Code Analysis) & SAST/🛗 Program Abstraction & Abstract Interpretation/Program Abstraction & Abstract Interpretation.md

 >  ([Nielson (2020)](https://courses.compute.dtu.dk/02242/topics/unbounded-static-analysis.html#ref:nielson2020program) at page 110)
 > 🔗 https://courses.compute.dtu.dk/02242/topics/unbounded-static-analysis.html#sec:3.3

 Because, we are not guaranteed to reach a fixed point with the interval abstraction, we need to force it.
-This is known as the widening operator, the goal of the widening operator ∇ is to dramatically over approximate joins in a way that we are guaranteed a fixed point in a finite number of steps.
+This is known as the widening operator, the goal of the widening operator $∇$ is to dramatically over approximate joins in a way that we are guaranteed a fixed point in a finite number of steps.

-One way of adding a widening operator to the interval abstraction is to us a constant set, often referred to as $\mathbb{K}$.
+One way of adding a widening operator to the interval abstraction is to use a constant set, often referred to as $\mathbb{K}$.
 This set contains all the constants in the program or file of interest.
 This is like the dictionaries we used in the dynamic analysis.

-To define the widening operator, we define two operators $\min_K J$ and $\max_K J$ which, given a set of integers $J$, pick the largest and smallest, respectively, $k \in K \cup \{\infty, -\infty\}$ such that $k \le \min J$ and $k \ge \max J$.
+To define the widening operator (for interval abstraction), we define two operators $\min_K J$ and $\max_K J$ which, given a set of integers $J$, pick the largest and smallest, respectively, $k \in K \cup \{\infty, -\infty\}$ such that $k \le \min J$ and $k \ge \max J$.
 $$ [i, j] \nabla [k, h] =
 \left[
   \min_K \{ i, k \},